We have been putting out so many genres and their lists. We at ENTOIN have relentlessly tried to show you guys the best of all times and of all kinds.

 $129,266,061

-Atonement is an English romantic war drama that's inspired by the 2001 Ian McEwan novel of the same name, directed by Joe Wright which stars Keira Knightley, James McAvoy, Vanessa Redgrave, Romola Garai, and Saoirse Ronan.
+Atonement is a British romantic war drama inspired by Ian McEwan's acclaimed 2001 novel and directed by Joe Wright.
+The film features outstanding performances from Keira Knightley, James McAvoy, Vanessa Redgrave, Romola Garai, and Saoirse Ronan.

 ActionAdventureDrama